Suicide: Prevention

 In young adults who have recently thought about suicide, cognitive behavioral therapy appears to improve outcomes.
 School-based programs that increase mental health literacy and train staff have shown mixed results on suicide rates.
 Economic development through its ability to reduce poverty may be able to decrease suicide rates.
 Efforts to increase social connection, especially in elderly males, may be effective.
 In people who have attempted suicide, following up on them might prevent repeat attempts.
 Although crisis hotlines are common, there is little evidence to support or refute their effectiveness.
 Preventing childhood trauma provides an opportunity for suicide prevention.
 The World Suicide Prevention Day is observed annually on 10 September with the support of the International Association for Suicide Prevention and the World Health Organization.

-Diet

-About 50% of people who die of suicide have a mood disorder such as major depression.
-Sleep and diet may play a role in depression (major depressive disorder), and interventions in these areas may be an effective add-on to conventional methods.
-Vitamin B_{2}, B_{6} and B_{12} deficiency may cause depression in females.

-Risk of depression may be reduced with a healthy diet "high in fruits, vegetables, nuts, and legumes; moderate amounts of poultry, eggs, and dairy products; and only occasional red meat".
-A balanced diet and the consumption of lots of water is essential for mental health.
-Consuming oily fish may also help as they contain omega-3 fats.
-Consuming too much refined carbohydrates (e.g., snack foods) may increase the risk of depression symptoms.
-The mechanism on how diet improves or worsens mental health is still not fully understood.
-Blood glucose levels alterations, inflammation, or effects on the gut microbiome have been suggested.